Deraen/dotfiles/README.md

 # Deraen's dotfiles

-Highly customized setup using Ubuntu, i3, Zsh, Vim...
+Highly customized setup using Ubuntu, i3, Zsh, Vim

 - I try to include as few files as possible
-- ... while including all files I would need with a new computer
+- while including all files I would need with a new computer

 ## Submodules

-I'm using git submodules to manage external packages like Vim plugins and few programs which are not available as Debian packages.
+I'm using git submodules to manage external packages like Vim plugins and a few programs which are not available as Debian packages.
 Following command is useful to check changes (shortlog) of each changed submodule after updating submodules: `git log -p --submodule=log` or `git submodule summary`.